7 Techniques For Dealing With Anxiety

 So given this can happen when we don’t want it to, and at a time where we’re least able to process what we’re experiencing, how can we overcome it?

-The best way to overcome this is usually to take a break and do something else.
-The problem is we don’t always have the time to do that.
 We need something fast, efficient and simple.
 If it’s too hard to do, frankly, we won’t do it.
-Our brain during times of stress isn’t interested in complicated or difficult options.
+During times of stress and overwhelm our brain isn’t interested in anything it perceives as complex.
+It wants easy answers.
 That’s why giving up and walking away often feels the most tempting – if impractical – option.

 The key is to focus on the fundamentals of the human experience; our breath, our senses, our surroundings.
 If we can put our full attention in to something so simple our primitive ancestors would have had access to them, it only has to take a few seconds to lessen the immediate stresses of our modern lives.

-With that in mind, here are five techniques you can do almost anywhere and that take just seconds to do:
+With that in mind, here are seven techniques you can do almost anywhere and that take just seconds to do:

-Regulating our breathing is the quickest way to provide us space to get on top of feelings of anxiety, and I’ll provide two examples in this list.
-I find this first one to be my go-to in times of stress, and you may know of it as pranayama in yoga.
+Regulating our breathing is the quickest way to provide us space to get on top of feelings of anxiety, so much so that I’ll provide four examples in this list.
+The first you may know of as pranayama in yoga.

 To do this you take a deep breath for four seconds, then hold that breath for seven seconds, and then breath out for eight seconds.
 And repeat.

 It’s that simple.
-While you can play around with the lengths based on your circumstances, the key is that the out-breath must be longer than the in-breath.
+The lengths involved can seem a little overwhelming at first, but don’t let that put you off.
+If all you can manage is in for 3, hold for 4, and out for 5, do that.
+The important thing is than the out-breath is longer than the in-breath.
 Breathing out for longer than you breathe in will bring your nervous system down in just a few seconds.

-This is another technique that focuses on breath.
+This is another technique that focuses on sighing, but differently than how we’d often think of.
 It mirrors what our body does automatically at times of needing more air, and yet we don’t even notice it.

 To do this, take a breath in.
 However, before you breath back out, inhale again.
 Two in-breaths in a row.
 And then breath out.
 It’ll go: breathe in, breathe in, breathe out.